Buying Land for Sale in Ohio? Get an Environmental Site Assessment! Thursday, February 01, 2018

 - Identification of nearby regulated sites

 - Analyzation of environmental risk factors

 - Update of the report within six months of land purchase

 Know that these tasks may take a long period of time, especially the research and review of governmental records.
 To ensure a quality assessment, you must allow an appropriate amount of time for this process to take place.
 The ESA should be performed by a trained environmental professional who follows the correct standards when assessing land for sale in Ohio.

 How Do I Find Environmental Professionals in Ohio for an ESA?

 Finding a professional to perform an Environmental Site Assessment for any piece of land for sale in Ohio is easier than you think.
-Visit the webpage of the Environmental Site Assesment Unit under the Ohio Department of Transportation.
+Visit the webpage of the Regulated Materials Review under the Ohio Department of Transportation’s Office of Environmental Services.
 There you will find a wealth of information, including their responsibilities during the environmental process, guidelines, contact information, and more.

 You may also look in other places, including:

 - Your local business directory/Yellow Pages